The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Medication Errors

 Not everyone realizes that medication errors are considered injuries in nursing homes.
-When there’s a medication error, it can have devastating consequences.
-Common issues seen in nursing homes include:
+Common issues include:

-Medication injuries compromise the resident’s medical care and can lead to life-threatening medical conditions, hospitalization, or sometimes death.
-Nursing homes must have proper medication management and documentation protocols to help prevent medication errors.
-These errors may be nursing home negligence.
+Medication injuries compromise the resident’s care and can lead to life-threatening conditions, emergency room visits, hospitalization, or sometimes death.
+Nursing homes must have proper medication management and documentation protocols to help prevent such mistakes.

 Malnutrition and Dehydration